zyzyzy3zy/Fast-DDS/README.md

 *eProsima Fast DDS* has been adopted by multiple organizations in many sectors including these important cases:

-* Robotics: ROS (Robotic Operating System) as their default middleware for ROS2.
+* Robotics: ROS (Robotic Operating System) as their default middleware for ROS 2.
 * EU R&D: FIWARE Incubated GE.

 This project is part of [FIWARE](https://www.fiware.org/).
 For more information check the FIWARE Catalogue entry for